MohanasundaramA/Hate_Speech_Detection/README.md

 - Sklearn - 1.2.0

 ## Dataset
-The dataset can be downloaded by clicking here.
-The Davidson Dataset contains 24802 tweets, with 5.77% or 1430 rows labelled as "hate," 77.43% or 19190 rows labelled as "offensive," and 16.80% or 4163 rows labelled as "neither" using crowdsourcing to classify the tweets.
-It contains 7 columns, namely count, hate speech, offensive language, neither, class, and tweet.
+Use the link below to get the dataset.
+The Davidson Dataset comprises 24802 tweets.
+Utilizing crowdsourcing to identify the tweets, 5.77% or 1430 rows were labelled as "hate," 77.43% or 19190 rows were labelled as "offensive," and 16.80% or 4163 rows were labelled as "neither."
+It has 7 columns, including "tweet," "class," "neither," "hate speech" and "bad language".

 ## Flow of the project
 1. Tweet pre-processing (removal of stop words, emojis, mentions, urls, and other noise, as well as a lemmatizing and stemming stage).